jameshay218/virosolver_paper/README.md

   - 3.changing_test_rates.R: Fits the exponential growth model to a time-series dataset of randomly sampled Ct values.
 Testing strategies tested are flat, rising and falling testing schemes.
 The estimated 35-day growth rate is compared to the growth rate based on the raw number of detected infections.
   - changing_testing_simulations.sh: shell script to run `3.changing_test_rates.R` on the cluster.
   - 3.symptomatic_testing_epinow2.R: Uses the simulations from `3.symptomatic_testing_simulate_linelists.R` and generates R(t) estimates based on reported symptomatic cases.
-  - 3.symptomatic_testing_virosolver.R: Uses the simulations from `3.symptomatic_testing_simulate_linelists.R` and generates growth rate estimates using the `virosolver` Ct models.
+  - 3.symptomatic_testing_virosolver_new.R: Uses the simulations from `3.symptomatic_testing_simulate_linelists.R` and generates growth rate estimates using the `virosolver` Ct models.
+The `_samp_size` version of this script runs the same thing but varies the number of samples taken overall.
+Additionally, the `_samp_size` script also fits a "prevalence-only" model to each timepoint/simulation, which fits either an SEIR or SEEIRR model to cross-sectional prevalence assuming that the E+I compartment sizes are equivalent to RT-qPCR prevalence.
   - testing_simulations_epinow2.sh: shell script to run `3.symptomatic_testing_epinow2.R`.
   - testing_simulations_virosolver.sh: shell script to run `3.symptomatic_testing_virosolver.R`.